- The solved problem, How to find Future value for uniform series deposits?

 The video used in the illustration

-This is a link to the video, which has a subtitle and closed caption in English, for the Solved problem, How to find Future value for uniform series deposits?
-A step-by-step illustration of the different methods to find the future value.
+This is A Solved problem, How to find Future value for uniform series deposits?
+A step-by-step illustration of the different methods to find future value.

 Solve For Future value for uniform series deposits in terms of n, I, A.

-The solved problem is quoted from William G.suliman ‘s book Engineering economy 16ths edition, Chapter 4.
+The solved problem is quoted from William G. Suliman’s book Engineering Economy 16th edition, Chapter 4.
 The solved problem can be written in the engineering economy in two ways; the first way deals with the lending and borrowing point of view.
 A is drawn downward as a deposit with a negative sign (-A).

 The A direction is from the point of view of the man who deposits.
 Suppose eight annual deposits of $187.45 each are placed in an account.
 How much money has accumulated immediately after the last deposit?